Best Snow Boots for Toddlers

 Stonz Booties are designed to be put on over whatever your child is most comfortable walking in: bare feet, socks, or shoes.
 They are cold and wind resistant and work well with a toddler who has just started walking because they can be put on over whatever footwear your child is used to and with the two toggles they stay on little feet.

-Similar to the Stonz boots, these are also designed with 3 seasons in mind and can be worn over bare feet, however, according to reviews they are not quite as roomy for wearing over shoes.
+Similar to the Stonz Booties, these are also designed with 3 seasons in mind and can be worn over bare feet, however, according to reviews they are not quite as roomy for wearing over shoes.
 The top of these boots are secured with a Velcro strap rather than a second cord which can either be a benefit or a draw back depending on your needs.

 Best Snow Boots for Independence

-If you have a toddler who is really wanting “to do myself” or you have a new baby and a toddler you’re trying to get out the door with, then boots that are easy to get on and off may be a top priority.
+If you have a toddler who is really wanting “to do myself” or you have a new baby and a toddler you’re trying to get out the door with, then winter boots that are easy to get on and off may be a top priority.
 Boots with a tongue that sits on the outside are easy to put on and even fasten independently.
 I find that a high fastening straps allow boots to open up wide enough to make it possible for young child to get their foot into the boot independently.

 Another pick from Stonz, these toddler boots are made to be easy to put on and take off and come in a variety of colors and sizes as small as 5T (so, good for bigger toddler tootsies).
+They have a super lightweight material for the sole to keep feet dry without dragging on toddler legs.

 Side Closing Boots can Also Encourage Independence